Wilko01/home-assistant.io/source/_integrations/daikin.markdown

 <p class='note warning'>
   Daikin has removed their local API in newer products.
 They offer a cloud API accessible only under NDA, which is incompatible with open source.
 This affects units fitted with the BRP069C4x wifi adapter.
 Units listed under Supported Hardware below continue to have access to local control.
 Additionally the older but commonly available BRP072A42 adapter can be fitted to most if not all newer units for access to local control.
+  Note: The newest (manufacturing date 2022) Daikin Stylish FTXA25A2V1BW and the FTXA35B2V1BE can easily be added via the integration and are fully supported.
 </p>

 The `daikin` integration integrates Daikin air conditioning systems into Home Assistant.